passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 When you are using Sendinblue, once logged in, you will be automatically redirected to the administration panel dashboard.

+{% include articles/figure.html url="/assets/img/help/2023/02/smtp-sendinblue-credentials-panel.png" legend="Sendinblue - SMTP Credentials Panel" width="586px" %}

-You will need to navigate to *SMTP & AI*.
+You will need to navigate to *Your Senders & Domains > SMTP & API*.

 - Create your SMTP Credentials